What is ITIL?

 Corporations and public sector organizations that have successfully implemented ITIL best practices report huge savings.

 For example, in its Benefits of ITIL paper, Pink Elephant reports that Procter and Gamble saved about $500 million over four years by reducing help desk calls and improving operating procedures.
-Nationwide Insurance achieved a 40 percent reduction in system outages and estimates a $4.3 million ROI over three years, and Capital One reduced its “business critical” incidents by 92 percent over two years.
-After three years of ITIL implementation, forest products company MeadWestvaco claimed to have eliminated more than $100,000 annually in IT maintenance contracts and recognized a 10 percent gain in operational stability thanks to ITIL.
+Nationwide Insurance achieved a 40% reduction in system outages and estimates a $4.3 million ROI over three years, and Capital One reduced its “business critical” incidents by 92% over two years.
+After three years of ITIL implementation, forest products company MeadWestvaco claimed to have eliminated more than $100,000 annually in IT maintenance contracts and recognized a 10% gain in operational stability thanks to ITIL.

 Without buy-in and cooperation from IT staff, however, any implementation is bound to fail.
 Bringing best practices into an organization is as much a PR job as it is a technical exercise.

-Other criticisms include the fact that it’s impossible to plan for every failure, event or incident so it’s not an exact science.
-In reality, you won’t know the exact ROI on ITIL until you implement it within your organization and use it effectively.
+Other criticisms include the fact that it’s impossible to plan for every failure, event, or incident so it’s not an exact science.
+You won’t know the exact ROI on ITIL until you implement it within your organization and use it effectively.
 Ultimately, since ITIL is a framework, it can only be as successful as corporate buy-in allows.
-Embracing certifications, training and investing in the shift will help increase the chances of success and savings.
+Embracing certifications, training, and investing in the shift will help increase the chances of success and savings.

 Developed by the British government’s Central Computer and Telecommunications Agency (CCTA) during the 1980s, the ITIL first consisted of more than 30 books, developed, and released over time, that codified best practices in IT accumulated from many sources (including vendors’ best practices) around the world.